 4. When I interviewed Mary Karr in September last year, I asked her why she dedicated a whole chapter of her recent book, The Art of Memoir, to Kathryn Harrison’s memoir, The Kiss.
 She said it upset her deeply to watch how Harrison got eviscerated for writing that memoir (about an incestuous relationship with her father) and how even a feminist colleague of Karr’s said, “It’s fine that she wrote it, but did she really have to publish it?”
 Karr thought publishing the book was an act of courage, and noted, by contrast, Karl Knausgard’s The Struggle, sharing with the audience: “The whole time I’m reading it all I can think is if a woman had written about the minutia of child-rearing in this level of detail, she would have been excoriated.”

-4. Elizabeth Gilbert and I had a discussion earlier this year in which she speculated that her novel, The Signature of All Things, was less well received than it might otherwise have been if she hadn’t written Eat, Pray, Love—that somehow her best-selling memoir (that’s sold 10 million copies, by the way) puts her in a category that deems her less worthy of serious literary accolades.
+4. Elizabeth Gilbert and I had a discussion earlier this year in which she speculated that her novel, The Signature of All Things, was less well received than it might otherwise have been if she hadn’t written Eat, Pray, Love—that somehow her best-selling memoir (that’s sold 10 million copies, by the way) puts her in a category buy xanax with no prescription that deems her less worthy of serious literary accolades.
 You can see evidence of the kind of disdain she’s talking about in the NYT review for The Signature of All Things, in which reviewer Janet Maslin wrote, referring to Gilbert’s protagonist, “She would never have read the 19th-century equivalent of Ms. Gilbert’s Eat, Pray, Love.”

 5. On a personal level, I hear from women every day who question in one form or another whether what they’re writing is worthwhile, whether there’s any value to their words or their work, which to me translates into questioning the very worthiness of their experience.
 Women’s voices have been silenced for centuries, so this knee-jerk reaction women have is more than just conditioned behavior.
 It’s in our cells.
 This means we have to work harder to overcome the critical voices in our heads, to push through the negative messaging and self-doubt (what if it’s not good enough?) to share, to publish, and to own what’s our birthright—our stories.